vanilla/github-sync/README.md

 2. If your global composer bin directory is in your path you can run the app with `github-sync`.
 For help, add `-h`.
 3. Generate a [personal access token](https://github.com/blog/1509-personal-api-tokens) and add it to your `~/.bashrc` file as `export GITHUB_API_TOKEN=xxxxx`.

+## Update

+1. Tag the repo with a new version number (format: `v1.1.1`).
+2. Do a [new release](https://github.com/vanilla/github-sync/releases) with that tag, named the same way.
+3. Update [Packagist](https://packagist.org/packages/vanilla/github-sync) or wait for it to sync.
+4. Reinstall using the global `composer` command above.

 ## Usage

 * `labels [-f] [-t] [-d]`       Copy the labels from one GitHub repo to another.
 Set a 'from' repo and 'to' repo.
 The `delete` option will remove any labels from the 'to' repo that don't exist on the 'from' repo.